Student Testimonials on the Success oftheCollege Honors Program

-You will be invited to create, participate in, and attend various extramural activities at the College, including lectures, symposia, performances, and demonstrations.
+You may be invited to create, participate in, and attend various extramural activities at the College, including lectures, symposia, performances, and demonstrations.
 You will be invited to be part of the College Honors Program Mentoring Initiative (see below).

-No, CHP courses cost the same as standard courses.
+No, CHP sections cost the same as standard courses.

-Professors teaching CHP courses determine the nature of their courses and syllabi.
-The first time a professor teaches a CHP course, the syllabus for that course is submitted to the CHP Committee to review to ensure a consistent standard for all courses within the program.
+Professors teaching CHP sections determine the nature of their courses and syllabi.
+The first time a professor teaches a CHP section, the syllabus for that course is submitted to the CHP Committee to review to ensure a consistent standard for all sections within the program.
 CHP sections are taught by full-time faculty, though on occasion, and with the approval of the CHP Director, CHP sections are taught by Adjuncts.

 Yes, and this designation will benefit your applications for study abroad, fellowships and grants, and graduate study, as it signals your commitment to an especially high level of academic and/or creative achievement.